| Station 8 - Dunbar Hill

 |

 On August 18, 1930, Co.
-8 was assigned the 1918 Stewart Chemical truck (on the far right) that had been purchased for Mt.
+8 was assigned the 1918 Stewart Chemical truck that had been purchased for Mt.
 Carmel on December 24, 1918.
-Can anyone identify the driver and the woman in the passenger seat in this 1939 photo?
+Can anyone identify the driver and passenger in this 1939 photo?

 |